opsgang/libs/bash/std/functions.git.md

 ## git\_branch()

-Prints branch name unless you've checked out a tag (prints from-a-tag).
+Prints branch name unless you've checked out a tag.
 Returns 1 if current working dir is not in a git repo.
 ## git\_repo()

 Prints remote.origin.url from current dir's git config.
 ## git\_sha()

-Prints sha of current commit - up to `$GIT_SHA_LEN` chars.
+Prints sha of current commit - up to $GIT\_SHA\_LEN chars.
 ## git\_tag()

 Prints out the git-tag on the current commit (exact match only)